 Transforming Healthcare Through Data and Information Technology

-Our MS in Health Informatics program is focused on the application of information technology and data science in healthcare delivery.
-We study, develop, and improve healthcare information technologies.
+Our MS in Health Informatics program is focused on the application of information technology, social and behavioral science, and data science in healthcare delivery.
+We study, develop, and improve health care information technologies.
 To apply these information technologies effectively, we also study human and organizational behavior.

 Core Training